trigger/trigger/docs/index.rst

 contains comprehensive info on contributing, repository layout, our release strategy, and more.

+.. _help:

 Getting Help
 ============

-Stuff about getting help with Trigger will go here.
-The following is ripped directly from Fabric's superb documentation and should be replaced.

 If you've scoured the :ref:`Usage <usage-docs>` and :ref:`API <api-docs>` documentation and still can't find an answer to your question, below are various support resources that should help.
-We do request that you do at least skim the documentation before posting tickets or mailing list questions, however!
+Please do at least skim the documentation before posting tickets or mailing list questions, however!

+.. _mailing-list:

 Mailing list
 ------------